 1980 – Southlake’s population is 2,800.

-1986 – Southlake builds a 1.5-million-gallon water tower at Dove Road and North White’s Chapel Boulevard that becomes a prototype for about 80 percent of the large water towers built in the U.S.
+1986 – A 1.5-million-gallon water tower is installed at Dove Road and North White’s Chapel Boulevard.
+It becomes a prototype for about 80 percent of the large water towers built in the U.S.

 1987 – Southlake’s population reaches 5,000.
 Residents approve and city adopts Home Rule Charter.